Scaling limits of spatial compartment models for chemical reaction networks: Introduction

 \subsection{Outline of results}

-After introducing a model for chemical reactions in Section~\ref{ss:MarkovChain}, we first obtain results in non-spatial systems.
-Lemma~\ref{lem:crnlimit-ss} gives asymptotics for a single-scale reaction network.
-In Lemma~\ref{lem:crnlimit-ts} this is extended to two-scale systems without conserved quantities on the fast time-scale.
-Lemma~\ref{lem:crnlimit-ts3} and Lemma~\ref{lem:crnlimit-cons} give extensions to three-scale systems and systems with conserved quantities, which are needed later in spatial systems.
-Theorem~\ref{T1} gives the results for spatial models of single-scale systems, and results for spatial models of two-scale systems are given by Theorem~\ref{thm:T2} in the absence of conserved quantities, and by Theorem~\ref{thm:T3} in the presence of conserved quantities on the fast time-scale of chemical reactions.
-We also include an example of a single-scale reaction network with a self-regulating gene in Example~\ref{ex:self}, and an illustrative example of a reaction network with two time-scales and no conserved quantities in Example~\ref{ex:second}.
+After introducing a model for chemical reactions in Section~\ref{ss:MarkovChain}, we provide results in nonspatial systems which we need later for spatial results: asymptotics for a single-scale reaction network (Lemma~\ref{lem:crnlimit-ss}), asymptotics for two-scale systems without (Lemma~\ref{lem:crnlimit-ts}) and with conserved quantities on the fast time scale (Lemma~\ref{lem:crnlimit-cons}), as well as extensions to three-scale systems (Lemma~\ref{lem:crnlimit-ts3}).
+Examples of each type of system are provided as well (Examples~\ref{ex:self}, \ref{ex:production}, \ref{ex:michmen}).
+In Section~\ref{S:3}, we give results for spatial compartment models: for single-scale spatial systems (Theorem~\ref{T1}), for two-scale spatial systems (Theorem~\ref{thm:T2}) in the absence of conserved quantities, and in the presence of conserved quantities (Theorem~\ref{thm:T3}).
+We also place the earlier examples in a spatial setting (Examples~\ref{ex:selfSp}, \ref{ex:productionSp}, \ref{ex:michmenSp}).
 We conclude the paper with a discussion of possible implications and extensions.

-\begin{remark}[Notation] For some Polish space $E$, we denote the set of continuous (bounded and continuous, continuous with compact support), real-valued functions by $\mathcal C(E)$ ($\mathcal C_b(E)$, $\mathcal C_c(E)$).
-In general, we write $\underline x := (x_k)_k$ for vectors and $\underline{\underline x} := (x_{ik})_{i,k}$ for matrices.
+\begin{remark}[(Notation)] For some Polish space $E$, we denote the set of continuous (bounded and continuous, continuous with compact support), real-valued functions by $\mathcal C(E)$ [$\mathcal C_b(E)$, $\mathcal C_c(E)$].
+In general, we write $\underline x:= (x_k)_k$ for vectors and $\underline{\underline x} := (x_{ik})_{i,k}$ for matrices.
 In addition, $\underline x_{i\cdot}$ is the $i$th line and $\underline x_{\cdot k}$ is the $k$th column of $\underline{\underline x}$.
-We denote by $\mathcal D(I; E)$ the space of c\`adl\`ag functions $I\subseteq \mathbb R \to E$, which is equipped, as usual, with the Skorohod topology, metrized by the Skorohod metric, $d_{Sk}$.
-For sets $F, F' \subseteq E$, we write $F-F' := \{f\in F: f\notin F'\}$. \end{remark}
+We denote by $\mathcal D(I; E)$ the space of c\`adl\`ag functions $I\subseteq\mathbb R \to E$, which is equipped, as usual, with the Skorohod topology, metrized by the Skorohod metric, $d_{Sk}$.
+For sets $F, F' \subseteq E$, we write $F-F' := \{f\in F\dvtx f\notin F'\}$. \end{remark}